frostplexx/dotfiles.nix/README.md

 </p>

 This repository contains my personal system configurations for NixOS and MacOS.
-It provides a reproducible setup for macOS systems using declarative configuration.
+It provides a reproducible setup for macOS and NixOS systems using flakes and declarative configuration.

 This repository is home to the nix code that builds my systems:

 1. NixOS Desktops: NixOS with home-manager, kde plasma, steam, etc.
 2. macOS Laptops: nix-darwin with home-manager, share the same home-manager configuration with NixOS Desktops.

-See [./machines](./machines) for details of each host.
+See [./machines](./machines) for details of each host.<br>
 Wallpaper: [./assets/wallpaper.png](./assets/wallpaper.png)

 ---